-Please send all questions and comments regarding departmental representation to current GSA Vice President Veronica Scott at email@example.com using Subject Line: Departmental Delegates
+Please send all questions and comments regarding departmental representation to email@example.com using Subject Line: Departmental Delegates

 The Graduate Student Assembly is the main conduit in which issues of interests to graduate students can intersect and be discussed.
 In accordance to the GSA Constitution and Bylaws, each Department of the University that offers graduate programs are eligible to select up to two (2) voting Delegates that represent the Department’s graduate students.
 Currently, Interdisciplinary Programs that are administered by more than one Departments are considered a Departmental Equivalent, and are eligible for up to two (2) voting Delegates as well.
 Schools within the University, as established in accordance to University Policy 6150 (e.g. School of Education, School of Architecture + Design, etc.) have variable representations, and are handled on a case-by-case basis.
 In addition, three predominately graduate student organizations are granted up to two (2) voting Delegates by the current GSA Bylaws.